This article relates only to the industrial/mechanical industry!

 They act like there is a close system where everyone works together.
 Nothing could be further from the truth.

 They actually think there can be a digital thread.
 They just don't think it through because they do not know the media that is used.
 Engineering and manufacturing operated on much different schedules, engineering can almost be infinite dealing with concepts, innovation and standards.
 Manufacturing is very finite, based on well defined processes.

 The Space Between Engineering and Manufacturing

 PLM Guru's were introduced to engineering documentation coming out of a Pro/e clone.
 Which means they have the part, assembly and AID to maintain.
-They never even curious of looking into the simple standard document control systems of the past.
+They were never even curious to look into the simple standard document control systems of the past.